-It is difficult to provide assessment of an applicant's chances of securing admission with or without financial assistance in our program because of the way our admission process works.
+It is difficult to provide an assessment of an applicant's chances of securing admission with or without financial assistance in our program because of the way our admission process works.
 See the section below for more information.

-Process used to offer admission and financial support
+The process used to offer admission and financial support

 Each incoming student must have at least one faculty member who is willing to serve as an advisor for that student.
 If no faculty member agrees to advise a particular applicant, either because they have no openings, or there is not a good match between the applicants’ background and the faculty member’s research or if the applicant does not have competitive academic background and scores, the applicant is not offered admission.
 Therefore, we often refuse admission to good students because there is no faculty member who has an opening for them in their group.